mordbad/introduction-to-javascript/exercise-1/README.md

 </script>
 ```

-* Refresh your page (hit `F5` or `CTRL+R`/ `CMD+R`).
+:pencil2: Refresh your page (hit <kbd>F5</kbd> or <kbd>CTRL</kbd> + <kbd>R</kbd> / <kbd>CMD</kbd> + <kbd>R</kbd>).

-The result should be a box popping up saying 'Hello world!'.
+:book: The result should be a box popping up saying 'Hello world!'.
 How exciting!

 ![](../exercise-1_2.png)

-> **Note:** Declaring scripts directly in HTML inside a `<script>`-tag is not good considered good practice, in later exercises we will be doing all coding inside external `.js` files loaded into the page.
+> :poop: **Note:** Declaring scripts directly in HTML inside a `<script>`-tag is not good considered good practice, in later exercises we will be doing all coding inside external `.js` files loaded into the page.

-## 3. Interacting with the DOM
+## 1.3 Interacting with the DOM

-All browsers supply an API called the DOM (Document Object Model).
+:book: All browsers supply an API called the DOM (Document Object Model).
 The DOM API gives developers access to manipulate the web page markup dynamically via a tree structure called the _DOM tree_.
 Each HTML element in the web page is represented as a node in the tree.

 This is what the DOM structure of `exercise1.html` looks like: